csuttner/meantweets/README.md

 ### Show who people are online

-MeanTweets is an iOS application that applies NLP to a given twitter user's data to obtain insight about their online behavior.
+iOS application that applies NLP to Twitter user data to obtain insight about online behavior.

 Instructions for running:
   1. Clone repository: